M-Nitsche/BeeWatch/README.md

 ### <a name='YOLO'></a>YOLO
 (David Blumenthal)

-YOLO has been first introduced in 2016 and set a milestone in object detection research due its capability to detect object in real-time with better accuracy.
+Yolo has been first introduced in 2016 and set a milestone in object detection research due its capability to detect object in real-time with better accuracy.
-It was first introduced by Joseph Redmon and developed further by him up to Yolov3.
+It was first introduced by Joseph Redmon and developed further by him up to YOLOv3.
 The versions were implemented in the Darknet framework.
-Later the v3 Version was also implemented in PyTorch by Glenn Jocher of Ultralytics LLC who as we will later see is also responsible for the controversially discussed yolov5. [https://towardsdatascience.com/yolo-v4-or-yolo-v5-or-pp-yolo-dad8e40f7109](https://towardsdatascience.com/yolo-v4-or-yolo-v5-or-pp-yolo-dad8e40f7109)
+Later the v3 Version was also implemented in PyTorch by Glenn Jocher of Ultralytics LLC who as we will later see is also responsible for the controversially discussed YOLOv5. [https://towardsdatascience.com/yolo-v4-or-yolo-v5-or-pp-yolo-dad8e40f7109](https://towardsdatascience.com/yolo-v4-or-yolo-v5-or-pp-yolo-dad8e40f7109)
-Joseph Redmon, the initiator of Yolo, announced in the spring of 2020 that he has stopped his research in computer vision due to several concerns regarding military applications and privacy concerns.
+Joseph Redmon, the initiator of YOLO, announced in the spring of 2020 that he has stopped his research in computer vision due to several concerns regarding military applications and privacy concerns.
 [His tweet](https://twitter.com/pjreddie/status/1230524770350817280)
 ![tweet](doku_resources/redmon_tweet.png)
 ### <a name='YOLOv4'></a>YOLOv4
 However this was not the end YOLO.
 In April 2020 **Alexey Bochkovsky et al.** introduced YOLOv4 in a paper titled: [YOLOv4: Optimal Speed and Accuracy of Object Detection](https://arxiv.org/abs/2004.10934).
 To improve performance the authors introduced different methods to improve the models performance.
 These methods can be devided into two categories:
-**Bag of freebies (BoF)** Are methods that increase object detectors performance without increasing the inference cost.
+**Bag of freebies (BoF)** and **Bag of specials (BoS)**.
+BoF are methods that increase object detectors performance without increasing the inference cost.
 These methods only change the training strategy or in other words only increase the training costs.
-An example would be data augmentation techniques. **Bag of specials (BoS)** In contrast to the Bof, bag of specials are methods that increase inference costs in order to achieve better accuracy in object detection.
-The trade off is however vastly in favour accuracy as the inference cost is rather small in comparison to the achieved accuracy boost.
+An example would be data augmentation techniques.
+In contrast to the Bof, bag of specials are methods that increase inference costs in order to achieve better accuracy in object detection.
+The trade off however is vastly in favour of accuracy as the inference cost is rather small in comparison to the achieved accuracy boost.
 These modules try to enhace certain attributes in a modules receptive field or strengthening feature integration capability, etc.
 **YOLOv4** consists of:

 🦴  | Backbone: CSP Darknet53